- Kelmarsh Hall & Gardens, Northamptonshire -

 need doing at once, one is never bored and never without a bad back, but it is so worth it.

 There is something quite ethereal about the magic of Kelmarsh, its not something that you can put your

 finger on, but those that are privileged to work, live or just pass through, will know exactly what I mean.
 The

 gardens at Kelmarsh are secret, but its one Im willing to share.

 There is real magic to a walled garden.

 I am drawn to wild, loose, naturalistic planting, where plants are intermingled

 Tall grasses add movement, charm and softness to a garden.

-I am often moved by something that is dying over something that is not.
+I am often moved by something that is dying too.
+Plants that are allowed to go to seed

-create their own charm.
+create their own charm, and a new dimension.